-Profit before income tax
+Loss before income tax

-Profit before income tax increased by approximately ¥132 million, or approximately 15.4%, from approximately ¥857 million in FY2018 to approximately ¥989 million in the Year.
-This is mainly attributable to the decrease in hall operating expenses as aforementioned, offset by the decrease in revenue and other income and increase in administrative and other operating expenses as aforementioned.
+Loss before income tax amounted to approximately ¥6,767 million for the Year, as compared to the profit before income tax of ¥989 for FY2019.
+This is mainly attributable to the decrease in revenue and other income, and increase in hall operating expenses, as aforementioned.

-Profit for the year attributable to shareholders of the Company
+Loss for the year attributable to shareholders of the Company